- Teaching Resources

 Early warning systems have been shown to be a successful method for improving academic success and retention.
 Early notification not only alerts students to their unsatisfactory performance, but also provides them with ample time to improve their academic performance.

-It is our hope that all instructors of courses numbered at 100 or below will use the Academic Alert to notify students who are performing unsatisfactorily in class.
-(Instructors of 100- and 200-level courses are also encouraged to use the Academic Alert as needed.)
+It is our hope that undergraduate and graduate course instructors will use the Academic Alert System as needed to notify students who are performing unsatisfactorily in class.

-A key feature of the Academic Alert is that it can be used early and as many times as needed throughout the semester for faculty to communicate a variety of concerns to students when signs of risk occur.
+A key feature of the Academic Alert System is that it can be used early and as many times as needed throughout the semester for faculty to communicate their concerns to students when signs of risk occur.

 Here are some examples of when Academic Alerts could be used:

-Faculty can easily generate alert letters by clicking on “Update” in the “Academic Alert” column on the class roster, which you can access via the MyUVM Portal at https://myuvm.uvm.edu.
+Faculty can easily generate warning letters by clicking on “Update” in the “Academic Alert” column on the class roster, which you can access via the MyUVM Portal at https://myuvm.uvm.edu.

 Brian V. Reed,